aymaneallaoui/python-to-c/README.md

 # Sumx() Function in C

 This is a simple example of a function in C that calculates the sum of an array of integers.
-The function `sum()` takes a pointer to the first element of an array and the size of the array as parameters, and returns the sum of the elements in the array.
+The function `sumx()` takes a pointer to the first element of an array and the size of the array as parameters, and returns the sum of the elements in the array.